jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/GWRegStudies-PagesPublishedintheCFR-6.12.19.png)
 _Federal government regulations.
 Another example of all the "Death Star" rules our Industrial Age establishment makes._

 Because the protagonists of the Industrial Age buckled to hubris, and succumbed to complacency.
-Darth Blockbuster thus forged in secret, a rulebook to keep his Industrial Age levers of power in control.
+Darth Blockbuster thus forged in secret, a huge and vast rulebook to keep his Industrial Age levers of power in control.
 These rules concentrated the legal departments, HR reps, corporate lobbyists of the Industrial Age as a Death Star to evolution and change.

 Yet there were some who resisted.

 An open-source alliance of coders and designers rallied against the forces of stagnation.
-On the streets of America they fought for the freedom of middle-class.
+On the streets of America they fought for the freedom of the middle-class.

 Free and easy to use websites, apps, and technologies empowered the entire world to evolve to a digital mass-collaboration economy.
 The people loved it.
 Apps and iPhones spread across the world.

 Victory was near!

 Yet, the powers of Lord Blockbuster could not be undone.
 The Industrial Age way of life, with its Left/Right political pettiness, consumerism of useless products, and worst of all, its bullshit jobs, were forced on society with the blasts of the mighty Death Star.
 The world would not evolve.
-And thus, the climate started to change, economic growth started to stall, and the people were so unhappy that depressions and despair covered the land.
+And thus, the climate started to change, economic growth started to stall, and the people were so unhappy that drugs, depression, and despair covered the land.

 It was in this moment.
 When all hope was lost, when the dreams of the Internet Age had faded, when the chance to evolve seemed gone, that something happened the antagonists did not intend.

 You picked up this book.

-In the hands of you, dear reader, is Techvolution, and thus the power to change the world.
-Society needs you to make an Internet Age player god by funding the new levers of power.
-Only the, will we blow up Darth Blockbuster's super-weapon and evolve.
+In the hands of you, dear reader, is Techvolution.
+The new philosophy you need to blow up Darth Blockbuster's super-weapon and evolve new open-source technologies to solve society's many frontline problems..

 For the time has come when ordinary people will shape the fortunes of all the in never-ending game of civilization.